gklyne/monotype_tape_reader/README.md

 - better hardware
 - better tape motion control

-Lots of learning:  more efficient use of openSCAD for evolving mechanical design; OpenCV for video analysis and generation, Raspberry Pi to control stepper motor, simple statistics-based algorithms for dealing with noisy data.
+Lots of learning:  more efficient use of OpenSCAD for evolving mechanical design; OpenCV for video analysis and generation, Raspberry Pi to control stepper motor, simple statistics-based algorithms for dealing with noisy data.

 Each attempt to improve the decoding software can show up fundamental problems with the raw data, which are not reliably overcome by better processing (e.g. might confuse a human attempting to decode the data), thus giving rise to new hardware iterations.
 Then each new hardware iteration and video recording can throw up new patterns of data noise to be handled by the decoding software, so there's a lot of iteration between hardware and software improvements.